Czech architecture: Czech brutalism

 In the late 1960s, the Czech version of brutalism replaced the Brussels style.
 The projects of Věra Machoninová and her husband Vladimír Machonín (residential community center in Prague, Hotel Thermal in Karlovy Vary, Kotva in Prague, the Czechoslovak embassy in Berlin) are particularly appreciated.

 Other buildings include the Czechoslovak embassy in London (architects Jan Bočan, Jan Šrámek and Karel Štěpánský), the Intercontinental Hotel (Karel Bubeníček and Karel Filsak), Karel Prager buildings (former Federal Assembly building, New Stage of the National Theatre).
 However, the most valued building of that time was a transmitter and hotel on Ještěd, by Karel Hubáček.

 Postmodern architecture

 The Dancing House of Frank Gehry and Vlado Miluň in Prague, which was initiated directly by Václav Havel, is often referred to as a symbol of post-modern architecture.
 Jean Nouvel (Golden Angel in Prague's Smichov) or Ricardo Bofill were among the most important architects in Prague at that time.

 Others include the project of transforming the surroundings of the Masaryk station, which was prepared by the Pritzker Prize winner Zaha Hadid.
 Among other projects, the National Technical Library in Prague's Dejvice district received the greatest recognition.
-The widely discussed design of the new building of the National Library of Jan Kaplicky remained only on paper.
+The widely-discussed design of the new, modern building of the National Library by Neo-Futurist architect Jan Kaplický, remained only on paper.
 Among the successful contemporary Czech architects is Eva Jiřičná, who designed, for example, the Orangery at Prague Castle, Zlín Congress Centre and other buildings abroad.